zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 You can add new functionalities to Zowe Explorer by creating your own extension.
 For more information, see [Extensions for Zowe Explorer](https://github.com/zowe/vscode-extension-for-zowe/blob/main/docs/README-Extending.md).

 **Tip:** View an example of a Zowe Explorer extension: [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).

-## Configuring Zowe Explorer

-You can configure Zowe Explorer by changing the extension settings.
-For more information, see [Configuring Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-install#configuring-zowe-explorer)

-When environment conditions do not support the Zowe CLI built-in Credential Manager, see [Modifying the Secure Credentials Enabled Setting](https://docs.zowe.org/stable/user-guide/ze-install#modifying-the-secure-credentials-enabled-setting)

 ## More information